jorgenavarroortiz/MQTT2MULTICAST/README.md

 ## Experiment using multicast to forward MQTT messages within the SDN network

 In this example, `MQTT PUBLISH` messages will be forwarded using multicast IP addresses between any MQTT proxy connected to the SDN network with at least one subscriber subscribed to that topic.

+Based on the `MQTT2MULTICAST request` messages (which can be differentiated for publishers and subscribers, based on the `flags` field), the RYU app creates source-based multicast routing trees using the shortest paths. **NOTE**: If you want to use an existing multicast routing protocol, you will have to implement IGMP (instead of using the `MQTT2MULTICAST request` messages) and disable the current shortest path strategy (by setting the `MULTICAST_ROUTING` variable to `False`).

 This experiment uses `mininet` with a tree topology with a 3 switches (one root, `s1`, and two leaves, `s2` and `s3`) which connect two hosts to each leaf (`h1` and `h2` to `s2` and `h3` and `h4` to `s3`). `h1` and `h4` will act as MQTT proxies. `h2` will be an MQTT subscriber, subscribed to topic `topic1`, whereas `h3` will be an MQTT publisher, which will publish a message on that topic.